DrDrrae/ClickUpPowerShell/Docs/ClickupAPI/Get-ClickUpRunningTimeEntry.md

 ### EXAMPLE 2

 Get-ClickUpRunningTimeEntry -TeamID 512 -Assignee 1234
-Get running time entries for ClickUp team with ID "512" assigned to assingee with ID "1234"
+Get running time entries for ClickUp team with ID "512" assigned to assignee with ID "1234"

 ## PARAMETERS